 Citadel Securities

-One of the leading US market makers, handling a wide range of stock trades, this company uses advanced AI trade systems to process vast amounts of data and trade high-frequency with ultra-low latency.
+One of the leading US market makers, handling a wide range of stock trades, this company uses advanced AI-driven algorithmic trading systems to manage stock market activities, process vast amounts of data, and trade high-frequency with ultra-low latency.

-Citadel CTO Umesh Subramanian, speaking at the Milken Conference, noted that AI tools, including NLP chatbots, help accelerate and simplify trading decision-making.
+Citadel CTO Umesh Subramanian, speaking at the Milken Conference, noted that AI tools, including NLP chatbots, use real time data and stock market signals to accelerate and simplify trading decision-making.

 BlackRock

 Another example is BlackRock, one of the world’s largest asset management firms.
-This company is actively using AI to trade stocks and improve investment decisions.
+This company is actively using AI-powered tools used by stock traders in the stock market to trade stocks and improve investment decisions, including analysis of financial metrics.
 By leveraging AI-powered sentiment analysis (with NLP technologies), BlackRock tracks news, earnings calls, and social media to get insights about market sentiment in real time.

 Challenges and risks to consider